 Special rates are available for multiple attendees from the same organization.
 Contact Melissa Dolen at 781-972-5418 to discuss your options and take advantage of the savings.

 Barnett International is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
-Participants will receive 6 hours (0.6 CEUs) of continuing education credit for full participation, including the completion of a pre-test, post-test and program evaluation.
-Barnett International will mail ACPE statements within three weeks of program completion.
-ACPE# 0778-0000-13-017-L01-P. Released 3/13.
+Participants will receive 6 hours (0.6 CEUs) of continuing education credit for full participation, including the completion of a pre-test, post-test, and program evaluation.
+Barnett International will issue a receipt of completion for earned CEUs within three weeks of program completion.
+ACPE#: 0778-0000-19-063-L01-P. Released: 10/19.